 It is important to ensure if you go-ahead with an IVA that it is the right decision for you and you are able to maintain the agreement.
 If an IVA fails you will still owe the balances, and any discount will not be applied.
 Furthermore, as most of the Insolvency Practitioners fees are taken at the start of the IVA, you may not have paid much or any of the balances.
 Failure to maintain the IVA will leave you liable for any outstanding fees charged by the Insolvency Practitioner and potential further action from your creditors.

 If you are considering an Individual Voluntary Arrangement or any other form of Insolvency or Debt Management then we would be happy to hear from you.
 For further information or just some friendly help call either 08009 247 244 or 01482 247 999.
 You can also contact us via our Contact Page.
-For you convenience we have also provided a link to the Insolvency Service Site – here
+For you convenience we have also provided a link to the Insolvency Service Site – here.

 Subject to eligibility and acceptance.
 Conditions apply.
 Debt write off applies only on completion of a DRO (Debt Relief Order) alternative Debt Solutions may be offered.
 Each DRO (Debt Relief Order) application is assessed on an individual basis, once the preliminary work is carried out the case is passed to an Insolvency Practitioner at one the companies on our panel to administer.
 No advice is provided by Fresh Start UK.
 Fees payable for continuing services.
 Your ability to obtain credit will be affected for 6 years.
 Homeowners may be required to release the equity in their property.
 Calls may be recorded.